CalebGuisewite/rfp-tracker/README.md

 - Dashboard: mounted at `/opt/render/project/src/shared`

 ### Deployment Architecture
-- **Crawler**: Uses Docker container with all necessary system dependencies for Playwright
+- **Crawler**: Docker container with all necessary system dependencies for Playwright
-- **Dashboard**: Uses Python runtime for Streamlit
+- **Dashboard**: Python runtime for Streamlit
 - **Shared Storage**: Persistent disk for data exchange between services
+- **Trigger System**: Manual trigger via dashboard or HTTP POST to `/crawl` endpoint

+## Usage

+### Manual Crawling
+1. Open the dashboard in your browser
+2. Use the "Start Crawler" button in the sidebar
+3. Monitor the crawler status
+4. View results when crawling completes

+### API Endpoints
+The crawler service provides these endpoints:
+- `GET /`: Health check
+- `GET /status`: Check if crawler is running
+- `POST /crawl`: Trigger a new crawl

 ## Configuration